Estimating population size using the network scale up method: Introduction

 Some attempts have been made to correct for transmission bias in size estimates.
-These consist of estimating the probability that a respondent counts a contact that belongs to the group of interest as being a member of the group, and then dividing the NSUM size estimate by the estimated probability. \citet{ezoe2012population} surveyed men who have sex with men, the population of interest, to find out how many people in the MSMs' networks knew about their group status. \citet{salganik2011game}'s implementation of NSUM estimates in Curitiba, Brazil included a game of contacts method where the researchers surveyed heavy drug users to estimate the proportion of their network that are aware of their drug use status.
+These consist of estimating the probability that a respondent counts a contact that belongs to the group of interest as being a member of the group, and then dividing the NSUM size estimate by the estimated probability. \citet{ezoe2012population} surveyed men who have sex with men, the population of interest, to find out how many people in the MSM's networks knew about their group status.
+Salganik et~al.'s (\citeyear{salganik2011game}) implementation of NSUM estimates in Curitiba, Brazil included a game of contacts method where the researchers surveyed heavy drug users to estimate the proportion of their network that are aware of their drug use status.
 The game of contacts method involves asking heavy drug users about the number of people they know with certain names and then asking if those contacts are aware of the respondent's drug use status as well as the contacts' own drug use status.
 This allows for an estimate of the proportion of drug users that NSUM survey respondents would be aware of within their own social network.
 The success of these methods remains to be determined.

+\citeauthor{zheng2006many}'s (\citeyear{zheng2006many}) model involved a parameter denoted by~$b_k$, defined as the prevalence parameter or the proportion of total links that involve group $k$, and they provided a way of estimating it.
+It is tempting to interpret this as the proportion of the population in group $k$, and hence as providing a population size estimate for group $k$.
+However, this is incorrect, particularly for populations for which transmission bias is a major concern, such as the hard-to-reach populations that are our main focus.
+If \citeauthor{zheng2006many}'s (\citeyear{zheng2006many}) prevalence parameter $b_k$ was used to estimate the size of hard-to-reach populations, it would tend to give substantially biased estimates.

 In this paper, we develop a Bayesian framework for population group size estimation using the NSUM.
 We first build a random degree model with a random effect for degree which incorporates variability and uncertainty across individuals' network sizes.
 We then build on this basic model to adjust for barrier and transmission effects, both separately and combined, resulting in four models altogether.
 The overall goal is to provide size estimates with reduced bias and error, as well as to assess the uncertainty of the estimates.
+The methods developed are implemented in the freely available NSUM R package.